jonasacres/easysafe-doc/README.md

 ###### Version
 Revision PRE-02, 2019-01-05

+This document is currently in an unstable draft status, and reflects pre-release software.

 ###### Intellectual Property

 This work is licensed under a Creative Commons Attribution 4.0 International License.